-Parents need to be given the right support and information so they can manage their finances and existing caring responsibilities during their baby's time in hospital.
-One-in-three parents responding to our survey reported that their mental health had worsened as a result of the pressure caused by additional financial costs.
+Parents need to be given the right support and information to enable them to manage their finances and existing caring responsibilities during their baby's time in hospital.
+Of those parents responding to our survey, 62 per cent reported that their mental health had worsened as a result of the pressure caused by additional financial costs.